 Live on campus

 UNT offers 14 residence halls, each with its own study groups, advisors, social life and personality.
 Dorm life allows you to hang out with other students, eat at five different dining halls and roll out of bed 10 minutes before class if you like.
-You can opt for a living-learning community with a focus on global connections, jazz, engineering, arts and design, business, journalism, health/wellness or other areas.
+You can opt for a living-learning community with a focus on global connections, jazz, engineering, arts and design, business, journalism, sustainability, health/wellness or other areas.
 Freshmen who live on campus make friends easier and have higher GPAs than freshmen who live off campus.

 The Center for Leadership and Service provides conferences, classes, workshops and services that help you grow as a leader and gain crucial skills for today’s job market.
 UNT helps prepare you for greatness.